jkeohan/rctr-9-8-20/w01d01/tools.md

       * Raising Hands
       * Screen Sharing (Just locate the **Green Button**)
 * Slack
-   * App highly recommended, instead of using the browser
+   * Desktop pp highly recommended, instead of using the browser
    * Download App for [Desktop or Mobile](https://slack.com/intl/en-us/downloads)
    * For the duration of this course, do not disable Notifications on Slack!
       * We need to be able to reach you!